Community Law Corner - Community Law in Spain

 Pete Woodall is an independent business man and part time writer.

-The Law of Horizontal Property the law that governs all communities throughout Spain.
+The articles seek to throw some light on The Law of Horizontal Property the law that governs all communities throughout Spain.

 This law has been developed and honed over many years by successive Spanish governments, it covers all aspects of